BranchMetrics/AdobeBranchExtension-Android/README.md

         MobileCore.dispatchEvent(newEvent, this);
     }

-Note that Branch Standard Events are whitelisted by default.
+Note that all Adobe Events are processed by default.
 To track events with custom names you can register a whitelist as follows:

-    List<String> apiWhitelist = new ArrayList<>();
+    List<AdobeBranch.EventTypeSource> apiWhitelist = new ArrayList<>();
-    apiWhitelist.add("myCustomEvent1");
-    apiWhitelist.add("myCustomEvent2");
+    apiWhitelist.add(new AdobeBranch.EventTypeSource("com.adobe.eventType.generic.track", "com.adobe.eventSource.requestContent"));
+    apiWhitelist.add(new AdobeBranch.EventTypeSource("io.branch.eventType.generic.track", "io.branch.eventSource.requestContent"));

     AdobeBranch.registerAdobeBranchEvents(apiWhitelist);

+Additional Implementation Notes:

+* An empty whitelist will not listen for any events.
+* A null whitelist (default) will listen for all Adobe events.
+* A non-empty whitelist will listen for only those events that are in the list.

 ## Author